Hieromon/ESPShaker/README.md

 ### Works on

 It has tested on NodeMCU v1.0 module (ESP-12E).
-Other ESP8266 modules will also work.
+Other ESP8266 modules will also work, but its sketch size exceeds 345KB.
+It may not work on prior modules such as ESP-01.
 Required [Arduino IDE](http://www.arduino.cc/en/main/software) is current upstream at **the 1.8 level or later**, and also [ESP8266 Arduino core 2.3.0](https://github.com/esp8266/Arduino).

 ### Installation